-Entity Inherits from Description

-MappingPolicy Policy Statements, rules or assertions that provide

-coarse-granularity information about the mapping

-of activities to a share
+Entity Inherits from Description MappingPolicy Policy Statements, rules or assertions that provide Comment [SA24]: do we need this?
+Is it a coarse-granularity information about the mapping special case of access policy or a different of activities to a share category?
 Property Туре Mult.
-Unit Description

-Scheme PolicyScheme_t 1 Scheme adopted to define the policy rules

-Rule String A policy rule

-Default Boolean 01 Default share to which the activity will be mapped

-if no preference are expressed by the user
+Unit Description Scheme PolicyScheme_t 1 Scheme adopted to define the policy rules Comment [SA25]: Add more clarification Rule String A policy rule about why it is coarse-granular Default Boolean 01 Default share to which the activity will be mapped Comment [SA26]: To be confirmed if no preference are expressed b if no preference are expressed by the user comment [3A20].
+To be commined